 Makes primary research papers on the topic available to students and practitioners

-Collectively, the studies presented here provide a snap-shot of the types of management actions being undertaken for conservation and their efficacy.
-This makes the volume especially valuable for use in conservation biology courses.
+Collectively, the studies presented here provide a snap-shot of the range of methods and practices in use in the conservation of biodiversity today.
+This makes the volume especially valuable for use in conservation biology and biodiversity management courses.

 Reprinted from Biodiversity and Conservation, volume 18: 5 (2009)